ministryofjustice/send-legal-mail-to-prisons/maintenance_pages/README.md

 In order to change the contents of the maintenance page you need:
 * access to the `ministryofjustice` Dockerhub account with push privileges to repository `slm-maintenance`
+* docker installed and signed in to the `ministryofjustice` Dockerhub account

 ## How to deploy a maintenance page